 Audubon Park is nicknamed The Garden District with good reason; At the north end of Corrine Drive lives Harry P. Leu Gardens.
 Take a stroll around the 50 acre gardens and make sure to stop to smell the roses when they’re in bloom.
 If roses aren’t your thing, Leu Gardens has the third largest collection of Camellias in the United States which bloom in January.

-The Gardens and the landscaping property lines were donated by Mr. Harry P. Leu and his wife Mary Jane, and was turned into public gardens back in the 1961.
+The Gardens and the landscaping property lines were donated by Mr. Harry P. Leu and his wife Mary Jane, and was turned into public gardens.
 The Leus traveled the world and brought back exotic botanical findings to their garden estate and they even use services of professional gardeners to take care of tree felling in the space.
 Years later, these exotic findings can still be enjoyed by the public along with many local varieties of Floridian plants too.

 Monthly, the Gardens have a movie night where movie goers can snuggle up on the main lawn with a picnic dinner and some wine while enjoying a flick under the stars.
 Want to get in touch with your horticultural side?
 Find out what’s in bloom year round at Leu Gardens here.
 Go further and attend one of the many monthly society meetings at Leu Gardens!
 Orchids, and Ikebana, and Oranges – oh my!
 (We also hear dinosaurs are taking over very soon…)